blobaa/bba-did-method-specification/docs/markdown/spec.md

 }
 ````

-The mechanism to create a valid DID Document Template is outside the scope of this specification.
+The mechanism to create a valid DID document template is outside the scope of this specification.
 A library assisting in the creation process is provided in form of the [did-document-ts](https://github.com/blobaa/did-document-ts) project.

 Separating the DDOT creation process from the DID creation process has the benefit of being independent to the evolution of the DID data model and lets the `bba` method being compatible with future data models and custom contexts.
-A DDOT creator must ensure that the related DID Document conforms to the DID specification.
+A DDOT creator must ensure that the related DID document conforms to the DID specification.

 #### DID

-Creating and registering a `bba` DID involves multiple steps, as shown in the figure below:
+Creating and registering a `bba` DID involves multiple steps as shown in the figure below:

 ![](../plantuml/out/did-create.svg)

 *DID creation workflow*

-As a precondition it is assumed that the DID controller has an Ardor account created and has access to the DDOT one wants to link to the DID.
+As a precondition it is assumed that the DID controller has created an Ardor account and has access to the DDOT one wants to link to the DID.

 The first step in the creation process is to store the DDOT with a supported storage mechanism.
 The Ardor Cloud Storage mechanism is used here.
-To store the DDOT, the DID controller must create a data cloud transaction, as explained in the Ardor Cloud Storage section, and memorize the transaction full hash `txh_s` to associate the DDOT with the DID.
+To store the DDOT, the DID controller must create a data cloud transaction, as explained in the Ardor Cloud Storage section, and store the transaction full hash `txh_s` to associate the DDOT with the DID.
 A sample transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=d50168874504b75afa2880f62ef20c9a2b9b9d8e1dc846c6802fb857462a8dd5).

 The next step is to register the DID.
 To do so, the DID controller creates a DID attestation for the Ardor account the controller controls with a newly generated DID Id and the storage transaction hash `txh_s` as a DDOT reference.
 A sample transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=0239684aef4c0d597b4ca5588f69327bed1fedfd576de35e5099c32807bb520e).